-- Leftover chili can be stored for up to 4 days in an air-tight container in the refrigerator.
-You can also place the cooled chili into a freezer-safe container, being sure to leave room for expansion and store it in the freezer for up to 3 months.
-Defrost in the refrigerator before heating and serving.
+- Freeze: You can also place the cooled chili into a freezer-safe container, being sure to leave 1 inch of space for expansion, and store it in the freezer for up to 3 months.

 - Instant Pot White Chicken Chili